awsdocs/amazon-rds-user-guide/doc_source/Welcome.md

  Each DB instance runs a *DB engine*\.
 Amazon RDS currently supports the MySQL, MariaDB, PostgreSQL, Oracle, and Microsoft SQL Server DB engines\.
 Each DB engine has its own supported features, and each version of a DB engine may include specific features\.
 Additionally, each DB engine has a set of parameters in a DB parameter group that control the behavior of the databases that it manages\.

  The computation and memory capacity of a DB instance is determined by its *DB instance class*\.
 You can select the DB instance that best meets your needs\.
 If your needs change over time, you can change DB instances\.
-For information, see [Choosing the DB Instance Class](Concepts.DBInstanceClass.md)\.
+For information, see [DB Instance Classes](Concepts.DBInstanceClass.md)\.

 **Note**
 For pricing information on DB instance classes, see the Pricing section of the [Amazon RDS](http://aws.amazon.com/rds/) product page\.